syncfusion-content/blazor-docs/blazor/diagram/overview.md

 ---
 layout: post
-title: Overview Control in Blazor Diagram Component | Syncfusion
+title: Overview Panel in Blazor Diagram Component | Syncfusion
 description: Checkout and learn here all about Overview Control in Syncfusion Blazor Diagram component and much more.
 platform: Blazor
 control: Diagram Component
 documentation: ug
 ---

-# Overview Control in Blazor Diagram Component
+# Overview Panel in Blazor Diagram Component

-Overview component allows you to see a preview or an overall view of the entire content of a diagram.
+`SfDiagramOverviewComponent` allows you to see a preview or an overall view of the entire content of a diagram.
 This helps you to look at the overall picture of a large diagram and also to navigate, pan, or zoom, on a particular position of the page.

 ## Usage Scenario

 When you work on a very large diagram, you may not know the part you are actually working on, or navigation from one part to another might be difficult.
 One solution for navigation is to zoom out the entire diagram and find where you are.
 Then, you can zoom in a particular area you want to.
 This solution is not suitable when you need some frequent navigation.

-Overview component solves these problems by showing a preview, that is, an overall view of the entire diagram.
+`SfDiagramOverviewComponent` solves these problems by showing a preview, that is, an overall view of the entire diagram.
 A rectangle indicates viewport of the diagram.
 Navigation becomes easy by dragging this rectangle.

 ## Create overview

-The `SourceID` property of overview component should be set with the corresponding diagram ID for the overall view.
+The `SourceID` property of `SfDiagramOverviewComponent` should be set with the corresponding diagram ID for the overall view.

-The `Width` and `Height` properties of the overview component allow you to define the size of the overview component.
+The `Width` and `Height` properties of the `SfDiagramOverviewComponent` allow you to define the size of the `SfDiagramOverviewComponent`.

 The following code illustrates how to create overview.